puu-pw/checkers/README.md

 ## Features
 - **Basic Checkers Game**: Play against another human on the same device using `checker.py`.
 - **Checkers with AI**: Play against a simple bot with `checkers-with-bot.py`.
-- **Game Flow Visualization**: View the game's logic flow using the flowchart provided in `checkersflowchart.txt`.
 - **Checkerboard Visualization**: A visual representation of the checkerboard is included in `checkerboard.png`.

 ## Setup